Iqaluit: Language

-There is no "majority mother tongue" in Iqaluit, as 45.4 per cent reported their mother tongue as being English, and 45.4 per cent also reported their mother tongue as Inuktitut.
-English is spoken by 97.2 per cent of Iqaluit residents, however, whereas only 53.1 per cent can speak Inuktitut.
-French was the mother tongue of 4.8 per cent of the population, which is the same figure of the population who can speak the language.
+There is no majority mother tongue in Iqaluit.
+As of the 2021 Canadian census, 49.1 per cent reported their mother tongue as being English, and 30.0 per cent also reported their mother tongue as Inuktitut.
+English is spoken by 97.2 per cent of Iqaluit residents, whereas only 53.1 per cent can speak Inuktitut.
+French was the mother tongue of 5.9 per cent of the population, which is the same figure as the population that can speak the language.
 As of 2012, "Pirurvik, Iqaluit's Inuktitut language training centre, has a new goal: to train instructors from Nunavut communities to teach Inuktitut in different ways and in their own dialects when they return home."